hputzek/100-days-of-code/docs/_posts/2017-07-25-webpack-config.md

 For the webpack side of things I use ``responsive-image-loader`` and in gulp I use ``gulp responsive`` Actually I dont create responsive image versions with gulp, but it uses the fast sharp library :-)

+Why webpack AND gulp?

+Because webpack automagically creates an image object which also contains the image size.
+I need that.
+The gulp task is more "dumb" and just processes everything from its input dir to its output dir.
 ### What I'm planning to do next

 Working on the responsive image vue component